AaltoSciComp/scicomp-docs/aalto/zulip/instructors.rst

   * Some common streams you might want are ``#general``, ``#announcements``, ``#questions``.
-Some people have one stream per homework, exam, and/or task.
+Some people have one stream per homework, exam, theme, and/or task.

+  * The main point of streams is to be able to independently filter, mute, and subscribe to notifications.
+For example, it might be useful to view all questions about one homework in order, or request email notifications from the ``#announcements`` stream.

+* You can create user groups (teams) with a certain name.
+The group can be ``@``-mentioned together, or added to a stream.

-* If you want a Q&A forum, make a stream called ``#questions`` and direct students there.
+* If you want a Q&A forum, make a stream called ``#questions``, or smaller streams for specific topics, and direct students there.

+  * Note: there is default support for "resolving a topic" with a check mark that is coming in the next Zulip version.

   * Remind students to make a *new topic* for each new question.
 This enables good follow-up via "Recent topics"